 Earn a Nationally Recognized Cybersecurity Degree

-The National Security Agency and the Department of Homeland Security have designated Utica College as a National Center of Academic Excellence in Cyber Defense Education (CAE-CD) through the academic year 2024.
+The National Security Agency and the Department of Homeland Security have designated Utica University as a National Center of Academic Excellence in Cyber Defense Education (CAE-CD) through the academic year 2024.

 Our cybersecurity programs have also been recognized for their excellence by the Department of Defense Cyber Crime Center (DC3).
-Learn more about why Utica College is your best choice for your online master’s in cybersecurity.
+In addition, the M.S. in Cybersecurity was ranked a Best Online Master’s in Cybersecurity by Fortune.com in 2022.
+Learn more about why Utica University is your best choice for your online master’s in cybersecurity.

 Prepare for In-Demand Cybersecurity Careers